blizzhackers/documentation/kolbot/CharacterConfig.md

 #### Amazon
 Config.LightningFuryDelay = 10; // Lightning fury interval in seconds.
 LF is treated as timed skill.

+Config.UseInnerSight = true; // Use inner sight as a precast

+Config.UseSlowMissiles = true; // Use slow missiles as a precast

+Config.UseDecoy = true; // Use decoy with merc stomp

 Config.SummonValkyrie = true; // Summon Valkyrie

 #### Assassin